MihhailSokolov/software-security-labs/lab0x01/reports/bug_15.md

 (Not needed)

 ## Suggested Fix Description
-After usage of `pallete` is done, free that memory.
+After usage of `palette` is done, free that memory.